qrzn23/min/wip/magick/content.md

 appear it marks a new “Aeon”, whose “Word” is “Eating”).

-A Magus can therefore only appear as such to the world at inter- vais of some centuries ; accounts of historical Magi, and their Words, are given in Liber Aleph.
+A Magus can therefore only appear as such to the world at inter- vais of some centuries; accounts of historical Magi, and their Words, are given in Liber Aleph.

 This does not mean that only one man can attain this Grade in